kirkvolin/UR5e-IIoT-Showcase/README.md

 ## Acknowledgments

-Built using documentation from Universal Robots, Rockwell Automation, PATLITE, AutomationDirect, and Robotiq.
+Built using documentation from Universal Robots, Rockwell Automation, AutomationDirect, and Robotiq.
 EtherNet/IP integration based on UR's official Allen-Bradley integration guide with significant extensions for game logic, motion routines, and controller integration.